Şile: Features

 Şile is famous for its beaches.
 However, it is at the northernmost point of Istanbul and thus shares the same sea conditions as other Black Sea towns where strong sea undercurrents can be dangerous to inexperienced swimmers.
 Beachgoers drown here annually on a regular basis.
 The north-facing Black Sea has a much shorter holiday season than the Aegean, the Mediterranean or even the Marmara, due to the relatively colder winters.

 Şile Castle (Şile Kalesi) is a 14th-century Genoese castle on an island in Şile.
 The castle was renovated in 2015, sparking criticism that the work had made it resemble the cartoon character SpongeBob SquarePants or an illustration from the video game Minecraft.

 The tomb of a Muslim saint, Kum Baba, is on a tree-covered hill above Şile.
 Along the coast near Şile, in the village of Kızılcaköy, is a cave which, according to a local myth, is said to be the scene of events in the Anabasis of Xenophon.

 Şile is also known for Şile cloth, a crimped-looking, light, see-through cotton fabric, made on the Şile coast, sold in many shops in the town and sent to the bazaars of Istanbul.
 A fair is held in the town to promote Şile cloth every summer.

 The largest campus of Işık University is located in Şile.

 Transport

 Şile is a part of Istanbul public transport system (İETT).
 There is a bus from Harem via Üsküdar (located at the Anatolian side of Istanbul) to Şile (İETT Lines 139 and 139A).

 Climate

-Şile's climate, typical of northern Istanbul, is oceanic (Cfb) according to the Köppen climate classification, but the Trewartha climate classification classifies it as humid subtropical, similarly to the Bosphorus coast. Şile's climate is marked by high precipitation and milder summers than most of Istanbul.
+Şile's climate is humid subtropical according to the Köppen and Trewartha climate classification, though until recently, the town was in the oceanic zone. Şile's climate is marked by high humidity.
 It is in plant hardiness zone 8b, and AHS heat zone 2.